Scroll Top

 One of the most visible applications of AI in enhancing customer experiences is through conversational interfaces like chatbots and virtual assistants.
 As highlighted by a Spiceworks article, tools like IBM Watson Assistant, Google Dialogflow, and Salesforce Einstein Bots leverage natural language processing to automate basic customer queries 24/7.

 Voice recognition technologies from Amazon Lex, Google, and IBM further elevate these digital assistants, enabling customers to interact using natural speech for faster resolution.
-AI-powered virtual agents not only improve response times but can also provide personalized recommendations by understanding context and past interactions.
+AI-powered virtual agents not only improve response times but can also provide personalised recommendations by understanding context and past interactions.

 Omnichannel Customer Experience